 When Howells learned what his co-worker was thinking, the Lord said, "Why don't you give him the leadership of the mission?
 Be his intercessor."

-For three years, Mr. Howells had put all his time, money, and energies into the mission.
+For those three years, Mr. Howells had put all his time, money, and energies into the mission.
 Now that great prospects existed, God was asking him to step down and help his friend as his friend had helped him previously.
 The mission was growing, and as it would become more popular, people would naturally attribute all the success to his friend.

 "It was a great inward conflict to allow my friend to get the outward success," Howells admitted.
 God was preparing him to find as much joy in a hidden life as in an open and successful one.
 Mr. Howells said he decided, "If my aim in life was to do God's will, then I could truly say either way would be equal joy."